 Preview button on the upper right-hand side of the page.

-The following preset options are available from the drop-down menu:
+These options are available from your drop-down menu:

 By default, Geo Analyses display the number of occurrences (of customers or events) based on which was chosen in the location preset.
 You can then specify new metrics to be displayed per location, as in the screenshot below.
 Furthermore, one metric can be chosen to influence the size of the dot, and one metric can be chosen to influence the color of the dot based on the selected heatmap.